mankindlabs/Protea-Releases/README.md

 ---

-## 🏢 About
+## About

-**Protea Browser** is developed by **Mankind Research Labs** in Sandton, South Africa.
+**Protea Browser** is Africa's most advanced and well developed Web Browser developed by **Mankind Research Labs** in Sandton, South Africa.

-We believe the web deserves a browser that respects users, values their time, and enhances their experience with intelligent features.
+We believe the users deserves a browser that respects users, values their time, and enhances their experience with intelligent features.

 ---